strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 You can now continue with the [Tutorial - Creating an Admin User](/developer-docs/latest/getting-started/quick-start.md#_2-create-an-administrator-user), if you have any questions on how to proceed.

 ::: warning
-For security reasons, the Content Type Builder plugin is disabled in production.
+For security reasons, the Content-Types Builder plugin is disabled in production.
 To update content structure, please make your changes locally and deploy again.
 :::

 ### Project updates